LeleDerGrasshalmi/FortniteEndpointsDocumentation/Fortnite/MCP/operations/PurchaseMultipleCatalogEntries.md

     "purchaseInfoList": [{
-        "offerId": "", // the offerId (=> which CatalogEntry you want to purchase) "purchaseQuantity": 1, // the quantity (how often you want to purchase it, should be normally 1) "currency": "MtxCurrency", // the currencry
+        "offerId": "", // the offerId (=> which CatalogEntry you want to purchase) "purchaseQuantity": 1, // the quantity (how often you want to purchase it, should be normally 1) "currency": "MtxCurrency", // the currency
         "currencySubType": "", // the currency subtype, leave it empty if is does not exist "expectedTotalPrice": 0, // calculate urself
         "gameContext": "GameContext: Frontend.CatabaScreen" // leave it empty, or like this